menisadi/chess-stats/Writing/chesspop.md

 ### Making the data usable

-One of the main obsitcles of using this table is that FIDE uses non-conventional country codes and also includes a huge list of federations (did you know that Jersey, an Island between England and France with 100K, has its own federation?
-Shout out to Love Robs).
+One of the main obsitcles of using this table is that FIDE uses non-conventional country codes and also includes a huge list of federations (did you know that Jersey, an Island between England and France with 100K people on it, has its own federation?
+Shout out to Lula Robs).

 This is a problem because most of population data (which we will be using later) uses more standard list of countries.
 So we had to merge those provincies (sorry Jersey).